AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="send-to-multiple-recipients.md"><strong>Sending to multiple recipients</strong></a>
     </div>
-    <em>Send a document for e-signature to more than one person in exactly the order you want</em>
+    Send a document for e-signature to more than one person in exactly the order you want
     <br>
   </td>
 </tr>